The Following Sites and Information Contained Within

 Are NOT Recommended

 There are many articles and websites on the internet providing information about Lyme disease.
 Unfortunately, some are misleading, outdated, incomplete, questionable or inaccurate.
-Some were originally initiated or supported by those who have have ties to the infamous Lyme tests and kits, the short-lived Lyme vaccine that generated multiple law suits, or the Infectious Diseases Society of America (IDSA) highly contested, "cost-effective", "insurance friendly" Lyme Treatment Guidelines which were determined by the Attorney General in Connecticut (Richard Blumenthal) to have been developed in a biased and unprofessional manner.
+Some were originally initiated or supported by those who have have ties to the infamous Lyme tests and kits, the short-lived Lyme vaccine that generated multiple law suits and was pulled from the market, those who have been involved with or promote questionable research findings based on inaccurate Lyme tests or the Infectious Diseases Society of America (IDSA) highly contested, "cost-effective", "insurance friendly" Lyme Treatment Guidelines which were determined by the Attorney General in Connecticut (Richard Blumenthal) to have been developed in a biased and unprofessional manner.

 Therefore, for a number of reasons, the following articles, opinions and web sites are not generally recommended, especially by chronically ill Lyme patients and their physicians who are experienced in dealing with the devastation caused by improperly diagnosed or inadequately treated Lyme and tick borne diseases.